spautz/changesets-changelog-format/README.md

 ## How it works

-This works by identifying the git commit when a changeset entry was added or updated, looking for an issue number, and then using templates to append the git links (commit and issue number, if present) to the changelog entry.
+This works by identifying the git commit when a changeset entry was added, looking for an issue number in its commit message, and then using templates to append any relevant links or info to the changelog entry.

 ## Template variables